UMM-CSci-3403-Fall-2017/lab-0-git-shell-programming-intro-xaivteev/README.md

 -   Create a _new_ compressed `tar` archive that contains the files in the scratch directory _after_ you've removed the "DELETE ME!" files.
 The files in the archive should _not_ have the path to the scratch directory in their filenames.
     - This is probably the trickiest part of the lab because you have to be in the scratch directory when you create the `tar` archive or you'll end up with the path to the scratch directory in all the file names.
     - It's easy enough to `cd $SCRATCH` or `pushd $SCRATCH` to get to the scratch directory to run the `tar -zcf...` command, but then how do you know where you came from, so you can put the new tar file in the right place?
 The `pwd` command returns your current working directory, so something like `here=\`pwd\`` will capture your current directory in a shell variable called `here` so you can use `$here` later to refer to where you had been.

-## Third script: Playing with `find` and `sed`

-The command `find` is an extremely powerful and cool tool which I use all the time in teaching, lab admin, and research.
-There are also a number of very useful scriptable editing tools that are good to know about.
-In this exercise we’ll use `sed` (which stands for “stream editor”), which is one of a number of cool scriptable editing tools that are good to know about; `awk` is another one that’s particularly worth looking up.

-There’s a test script in `~dolanp/pub/CSci3403/Lab0/Fix_headers/fix_header_test.sh` that you want to make pass.
-You’ll want to make a script called <span class="highlight">fix\_headers.sh</span> that does the following:

--   Copy the directory `~dolanp/pub/CSci3403/Lab0/Fix_headers/files` to
-    the working directory (specified as the first command line argument again)
--   For every executable file in that directory, remove the space from the header line, i.e., change `#! /bin/bash` to `#!/bin/bash`.
-(It turns out that having a space there is in fact an error and causes the specified program to be ignored, so we want to remove those.)
--   For every file that’s not executable, replace the string “Running a script” with “Not running a script”.

 # Final Thoughts